rikkijprince/rikkijprince.github.io/novels.md

 <h3>The Hitchhiker's Guide to the Galaxy five-book trilogy</h3>
 <img src="/assets/images/novels/Hitchhiker's Guide.jpg" alt="The Hitchhiker's Guide to the Galaxy" loading="lazy">
 </a>
-<p>Iconic comedy science fiction by Douglas Adams that starts when the Earth is destroyed to make way for a hyperspace bypass.
-Ordinary human Arthur Dent is saved by his friend Ford Prefect, an alien, and they begin a galactic journey filled with absurdist humor, satire, and a quest for the meaning of life.</p>
+<p>Iconic comedy science fiction where an ordinary human is saved by his friend who turns out to be an alien - they begin a galactic journey filled with absurdist humor, satire, and a quest for the meaning of life.</p>
 <a href="https://www.amazon.com/dp/0441478123/?tag=rjpamazon-21" class="buy-button blue" target="_blank" rel="nofollow sponsored noopener noreferrer">Buy on Amazon</a>
 </div>